-The signal logic change, being the change to the coded track circuits, is likely to be able to be implemented within a year, giving a modest uplift assumed to be in late 2018.
+The signal logic change, being the change to the coded track circuits, is likely to be able to be implemented within a year, giving a modest uplift in late 2018.
 The size of the benefit is location specific and pending a more detailed analysis a generic benefit of 60 seconds has been assumed.